Define Workflows in a Way That Can Actually Run Reliably

 Part of a complete stack

-The workflow builder connects directly to:
+The workflow builder works together with:

-• the execution engine for scalable runtime behavior
+• execution engine

-• human-in-the-loop controls for approvals and exceptions
+• human-in-the-loop controls